-The revelation that U.S. prosecutors have prepared an indictment against Julian Assange, a fact the government inadvertently made public Thursday evening, has again fanned the flames of speculation over what class of crimes he might be charged with should British authorities finally capture and deposit him on American soil.
+The revelation that U.S. prosecutors have prepared an indictment against Julian Assange, a fact the government inadvertently made public Thursday evening, has again fanned the flames of speculation over what class of crimes he might be charged with should British authorities finally capture and hand him over to the United States.

 Legal experts have long speculated that Assange could face charges under the World War I-era Espionage Act for the dissemination of classified U.S. government documents.
-But court records reviewed by Gizmodo, which date back more than six years, show prosecutors may have a broader set of laws under which they may choose to indict the WikiLeaks founder, some more problematic than others.
+Sealed court evidence reviewed by Gizmodo, however, indicates prosecutors may have proof that the WikiLeaks founder gave support—if only after the fact—to criminal hackers linked to some $700,000 in fraudulent credit card charges; and that WikiLeaks provided them with custom software designed to help sort through millions of stolen corporate emails.

-Anxious defenders of the free press have, in turn, long worried that espionage charges lie in wait for Assange; a prospect that bodes ill for American reporters who obtain and publish classified information.
-While the Supreme Court has upheld the right of journalists to publish illegally obtained information—provided they do not themselves participate in, or conspire to, break the law—it is far from clear whether reporters who expose national secrets, including classified defense information (as Assange repeatedly has done), enjoy those same legal protections.
-Opinions on the matter vary widely.
+Anxious defenders of the free press have long worried that he may be charged with espionage; a prospect that doesn’t bode well for other journalists who obtain and publish classified information.
+While the Supreme Court has upheld the right of journalists to publish illegally obtained information—provided they do not themselves participate in, or conspire to, break the law—it is far from clear whether reporters who expose national secrets, including classified defense information (as Assange repeatedly has done), are equally protected.
+Expert opinions on this vary widely.

 The Espionage Act is not the only weapon in the U.S. government’s arsenal.
 For nearly a decade, investigators assigned to the multi-agency Wikileaks investigation have intercepted various communications between Assange and criminal hackers (i.e., his sources) who on myriad occasions broke federal laws while pillaging heaps of classified, confidential, and propriety information.

-But leaked court records, which were sealed by a Manhattan federal judge in 2012—portions of which have been previously published—show that in the immediate aftermath of the 2011 hack of private intelligence firm Stratfor, Assange may have provided support to another hacking group, a source that provided WikiLeaks with millions of emails stolen from Stratfor’s servers.
+Leaked court records, sealed by a Manhattan federal judge in 2012—portions of which have been previously published—show that in the immediate aftermath of the 2011 hack of private intelligence firm Stratfor, Assange may have provided support to another hacking group, a source that provided WikiLeaks with millions of emails stolen from Stratfor’s servers.
 Other documents show that a former FBI informant, Hector Monsegur, repeatedly told fellow hackers that Assange had ordered a cyberattack against a U.S. ally.

 Together, the FBI files show the U.S. government has amassed at least circumstantial evidence implicating the WikiLeaks founder as a conspirator in years-old computer crimes, which may also cast doubt on whether WikiLeaks is, as its supporters claim, merely a publisher of whistleblower material protected by under the First Amendment.